open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 hostfile.
 Other mechanisms exist.

-The number of processes launched can be specified as a multiple of the number of nodes or processor sockets available.
+The number of processes launched can be specified as a multiple of the number of nodes or processor packages available.
 For example,

 .. code:: sh

-   shell$ mpirun -H aa,bb --npersocket 2 ./a.out
+   shell$ mpirun -H aa,bb --map-by ppr:2:package ./a.out

 launches processes 0-3 on node ``aa`` and process 4-7 on node ``bb`` (assuming ``aa`` and ``bb`` both contain 4 slots each).
-The ``--npersocket`` option also turns on the ``--bind-to-socket`` option, which is discussed in a later section.

 .. code:: sh

-   shell$ mpirun -H aa,bb --npernode 2 ./a.out
+   shell$ mpirun -H aa,bb --map-by ppr:2:node ./a.out

 launches processes 0-1 on node ``aa`` and processes 2-3 on node ``bb``.

 .. code:: sh

-   shell$ mpirun -H aa,bb --npernode 1 ./a.out
+   shell$ mpirun -H aa,bb --map-by ppr:1:node ./a.out

 launches one process per host node.